One of the best ways to raise brand awareness and get clients for your service-based business is through Facebook ads.

 Header Image – Use the profile image to show users what your page is about.
 Use the same colors and background in all your social media channels for better branding.

 Social Media Handle – For business purposes, having a social media handle that is as close to your brand name as possible is important for maintaining your brand image.

 Call to Action – Add a relevant call to action to redirect users to your most important landing page.
-Facebook allows you to use different CTA on your cover photo, choose the one that is more representative of your offerings.
+Facebook allows you to use different CTA on your cover photo, choose the one more representative of your offerings.

 2. Refine Your Target Market

-Facebook has billions of users and you need to find the right audience that might be interested in your offerings.
+Facebook has billions of users, and you need to find the right audience that might be interested in your offerings.

-To define your target market you can follow these tips:
+To define your target market, you can follow these tips:

-Things like their age, location, gender, industry, job role, estimated income, and lifestyle, are attributes you can use in creating your customer personas.
+Things like their age, location, gender, industry, job role, estimated income, and lifestyle are attributes you can use in creating your customer personas.